Michelle Davidson (actress)

 Michelle Lim Davidson (born 23 July 1987) is an Australian actress.
 She got her break in television starring on the skit show Ben Elton Live from Planet Earth in 2011.
-From 2012 she was a presenter on Play School, a long running Australian TV show and its spin off, Big Ted's Big Adventure.
+From 2012, she was a presenter on Play School, a long running Australian TV show and its spin off, Big Ted's Big Adventure.
 She also played the role of Amy in two seasons of the critically acclaimed comedy series Utopia.
 Davidson has also had roles in television series Doctor Doctor, Get Krack!n, The Newsreader and Top of the Lake China Girl.
 In 2022, she appeared in After the Verdict.

-The daughter of South Korean parents, Davidson grew up in Newcastle, Australia and attended the Hunter School of Performing Arts and the Western Australian Academy of Performing Arts.
+Born in South Korea, Davidson was adopted by Australian parents when she was four months old and grew up in Newcastle.
+She attended the Hunter School of Performing Arts and the Western Australian Academy of Performing Arts.